LoginRadius/python-sdk/README.md

 <h6 id="DeleteRegistrationData-delete-"> Delete Registration Data (DELETE)</h6>
- This API allows you to delete an item from a dropdown list.
+ This API allows you to delete an item from a drop-down list.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/delete-registration-data)

  ```